Mundaring Powerlines Track

 You need to let your tyres down at least a bit, and usually 20 – 25 PSI will do fine.
 If you don’t let your tyres down then you risk damaging them on rocks or puncturing them.
 It’s much easier on the car if you have deflated tyres.

-I would suggest a getting Tire Deflators too; they are well worth the money.
+I would suggest a getting Tyre Deflators too; they are well worth the money.
 The drive back from the end of this track to a service station is about 12 kilometres; you need to take a Car Air Compressor with you.

 Water Crossings